de-vnull/vnstat-on-merlin/more-info.md

 The calculations for `Data usage for current month` against the data limit is calculated in KB/MB as would typically be used by ISPs, by leveraging the underlying vnstat totals and multiplying accordingly.

-Therefore a __divergence__ between the numbers reported in the `Data usage for current month` and those reported in the charts __is to be expected__.
-Newer versions of vnStat - not currently available in Entware, but requested - are expected to address this issue.